Praqma/smallstep-ca-demo/README.md

 I have also dockerized and created docker-compose files for two proxies (Nginx and Traefik) to demonstrate how to get certificate generation and renewal for a simple hello world web service.

 I chose Traefik because it has built in support for ACME.
-You just need to configure the compose file with the proper values (CA, challemńge type, etc) and Traefik will handle everything including certificate renewal.
+You just need to configure the compose file with the proper values (CA, challenge type, etc) and Traefik will handle everything including certificate renewal.

 I chose Nginx because it **doesn't** have built in support for ACME.
 Smallstep also provides an ACME client which supports certifcate generation and renewal.
 I baked this into the Nginx image and created an entrypoint script to get the certificate generated and run the renewal daemon.
-The Nginx configuration just references the certificates that the Amallstep ACME client handles.
+The Nginx configuration just references the certificates that the Smallstep ACME client generates and renews.

+## Quick Start

+1. Clone this repository and change directory into it.

+    Add the follwoing to your /etc/hosts file.

+    ```
+    127.0.0.1	helloworld.thedukedk.net
+    127.0.0.1	internalCA.thedukedk.net
+    ```

+2. Run `docker-compose up -d`

+3. Get the fingerprint from the CA by doing a `docker logs step-ca`.

+    ```
+    docker logs step-ca

+    No configuration file found at /home/step/config/ca.json

+    Generating root certificate...
+    all done!

+    Generating intermediate certificate...
+    all done!

+    ✔ Root certificate: /home/step/certs/root_ca.crt
+    ✔ Root private key: /home/step/secrets/root_ca_key
+    ✔ Root fingerprint: 17096d30163602c2743f10032126f6a09a71cc0ea023879d980584cd4870c5f3  <---------------
+    ✔ Intermediate certificate: /home/step/certs/intermediate_ca.crt
+    ✔ Intermediate private key: /home/step/secrets/intermediate_ca_key
+    ✔ Database folder: /home/step/db
+    ✔ Default configuration: /home/step/config/defaults.json
+    ✔ Certificate Authority configuration: /home/step/config/ca.json

+    Your PKI is ready to go.
+To generate certificates for individual services see 'step help ca'.
+    ```

+    Add it to the FINGERPRINT environment variable in the `.env` file.

+4. Copy the root and intermediate certificates from the container to your host and add them to the hosts trust store.
+This is something that would normally be handled by It operations.
+For my Fedora laptop I copy them to `/etc/pki/ca-trust/source/anchors` and run the command `update-ca-trust`.
+This is different for different OS's and dsitributions.

+5. Run one of the proxies to see the generated certificate.

+    For Traefik - `docker-compose -f demos/traefik/traefik-compose.yaml up -d`

+    The certificate can be found in the `acme.json` file.
+E.g. `docker exec traefik bash -c "cat acme.json"`

+    For Nginx - `docker-compose -f demos/nginx/nginx-compose.yaml up -d`

+    The certificate can be found in the `/acme-certificates` directory.
+E.g. `docker exec nginx bash -c "ls /acme-certificates"`